 - Will the prohibition to use any direct or indirect means to recover the forgiven amounts result in restrictions on property owners obtaining what would have otherwise been market increases in rent?

 - The documentation states that the program loan amount is reduced by rental interruption insurance and any non-repayable proceeds of any federal or provincial government programs (other than the CECRA program) targeted at commercial rent assistance instituted in response to the COVID-19 emergency.
 Additionally, the property owner must notify CMHC if it, or to its knowledge, the tenant receives any such amounts.
 The documentation does not clarify the level of effort that the property owner and the tenant must take to collect such proceeds.
-It is also not clear whether such amounts must be paid over to CMHC when collected by the property owner or the tenant.

 - Property owners should review the covenants in their financing documents to determine whether they would be permitted to participate in the program and offer rent reductions to their tenants.
 This is particularly important given that the property owner’s attestation includes a provision whereby the property owner attests that it has obtained any consent required from its lenders, and a breach of such provision could trigger an event of default in the program loan agreement.